GamerBah/govee-control/README.md

 and approved to be added, they will be added here.

 - [ ] Improve mobile user experience
-- [ ] Allow for device power, color temp, and brightness states in custom presets
+- [ ] Overhaul Custom Presets to use customizable timed action lists rather than set action dropdowns
 - [ ] Improve new user experience
 - [ ] Color Palette tweaks
 - [ ] Auto refresh of potentially stale data